Skip to Content

 No riding instructor?
 This classic book can help you develop a balanced seat – which will reduce saddle sores.

-Position, pinching, and weight distribution can cause chafing that leads to saddle sores, so seeking professional instruction may help.
+Position, pinching, and weight distribution can cause chafing that leads to saddle sores.
+Because of this, seeking professional instruction may help.

 Developing Tolerance